 How To Read Reversed Tarot Cards

-Once you’ve mastered the upright meanings of the cards and are ready to explore reversals, the best book (practically the only book) on reversed tarot cards is Mary Greer’s The Complete Book of Tarot Reversals (from the Special Topics in Tarot series).
+Once you’ve mastered the upright meanings of the cards and are ready to explore reversals, the best book (practically the only book) on reversed tarot cards is Mary Greer’s The Complete Book of Tarot Reversals from the Special Topics in Tarot series (that’s an affiliate link).

 If you choose to learn and read the reversed meanings of the tarot cards, there are a few traditional – but very different – ways to do so.